One of the best vegetables in autumn is the PUMPKIN! Here are pumpkin books to read to your kids and students that will teach them about pumpkins.

 Rebecca loves to garden but she hates pumpkins because as a child she ate them all the time.
 So when a pumpkin falls off a truck near her yard, she shovels dirt over it and forgets it.
 Until…the pumpkin seeds sprout up and pumpkins take over her garden.
 Rebecca shifts her thinking to use the pumpkins and pumpkin recipes to spread joy through her community.

-Halloween Themed Pumpkin Books
+Halloween & Thanksgiving Pumpkin Books

 We’re Going on a Pumpkin Hunt by Goldie Hawk, illustrated by Angie Rozelaar

 A fun adaptation of “We’re Going on a Bear Hunt” that is absolutely pitch-perfect to read aloud to celebrate Halloween!
-Trick or Treating friends are looking for the perfect pumpkin but to find it, they must brave cobwebs, bats, and a spooky house.
+Trick or Treating friends are looking for the perfect pumpkin, but to find it, they must brave cobwebs, bats, and a spooky house.
 But they’re not scared!!
 Lots of fun spooky sound noises like “creaky-squeak, flap-flap, tickle-swish, and meow-meow” for readers to chant along.

 Pumpkin Trouble by Jan Thomas